 Blockchain and ERP integration will offer you an immutable system that no one can alter or delete as they wish.
 In reality, the centralized system of the ERPs is quite vulnerable and faulty.
 In this model, users can change or alter data after one puts in in the system.
 So, if an employee wants, he/she can easily manipulate the data and benefit from it.

 However, they would not only benefit themselves, but they can also corrupt the data, and that would lead to decreased data quality.
 And so, with blockchain in the mix, once the data gets into the ledger, no one can change that data anytime soon.

 So, now you have fully accurate, unique, and high-quality data that is verifiable anytime.
-It’s definitely one of the best perks of blockchain.
+It’s definitely one of the best benefits of blockchain.